 Besides class time, one of the other ways I will communicate with you is through your campus student email.
 Please check this periodically or forward this email account to your main email account.
-Laptop computers may be used for note taking only.
-Please do not access the network/internet during class unless specified by the professor.
-Please turn off all cell phones during class and please no text-messaging.
 Recording of any type is not permitted unless permission is given by the instructor.
 Students are expected to attend all class time.

-The last day to enter a course without permission and /or voluntary withdrawal from a course without financial penalty - Friday, September 17, 2010 (Fall semester) or Friday, January 21, 2011 (winter semester)
+The last day to enter a course without permission and /or voluntary withdrawal from a course without financial penalty (drop) - Sunday, September 16, 2012 (Fall semester) or Sunday, January 20, 2013 (winter semester).
+These courses will not appear on the student's transcript.
+Courses should be added or dropped on the student portal by the deadline date.